 "aerogel coupon" corresponds to a piece of bulk aerogel (courtesy of A. Butterworth).
 The spectrum labelled "acrylic" corresponds to a microtomed section of aerogel embedded in acrylic in which the acrylic has not been removed using chloroform.
 The spectrum labelled "aerogel surrounding Ada" corresponds to a section of the particle Ada surrounded by aerogel and embedded in acrylic, which was washed with chloroform and the acrylic dissolved.
 The spectrum labelled "aerogel surrounding Febo" corresponds to a section of the particle Febo surrounded by aerogel and embedded in acrylic, which was washed with chloroform and the acrylic dissolved.
 The spectrum labelled "aerogel surrounding Febo" corresponds to a section of the particle Febo surrounded by aerogel and embedded in acrylic, which was washed with chloroform and the acrylic dissolved.
-The spectrum labelled "acrylic" is dominated by a sharp, high peak at 288.5 eV that is absent in the other three spectra.
+The spectrum labelled "aerogels arrounded by aerogel and embedded in acrylic, which was washed with chloroform and the acrylic dissolved.
+The spectrum labelled "aerogels" is dominated by a sharp, high peak at 288.5 eV that is absent in the other three spectra.
 Instead, the spectra of the aerogel have a small, broader peak at 288.5 eV.
 All four spectra have a small peak at 285 eV.